Sanchez Fischer Levine, LLP

 • Structured and drafted service and licensing agreements for related companies to ensure regulatory compliance

-• Advised multinational company regarding data privacy and security laws, including the Gramm-Leach-Bliley Act, the Bank Secrecy Act, and the General Data Protection Regulation.
+• Advised multinational companies regarding compliance with data privacy and security law, including Europe’s General Data Protection Regulation and several U.S. state privacy laws

 • Negotiated investments in new oil and gas technology resulting in equity funding for energy start-up